abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 #### GHZ and W states

-The GHZ state is a vector that represents a three qbit state $(X_1,X_2,X_3)$.
+The GHZ state is a vector that represents a three qubit state $(X_1,X_2,X_3)$.
 It is named in honor of Daniel Greenberger, Michael Horne, and Anton Zeilinger, who first studied some of its properties.

 $$
 \begin{equation}\tag{Ex-6}